 - Improve nationwide access to a comprehensive range of pathology and laboratory services for control of communicable diseases.

-- Provide strategic advice to the AHPC to identify gaps and needs, and to ensure optimal use of existing pathology laboratory resources for communicable disease surveillance and for response to outbreaks of national importance.
+- Provide strategic advice to the AHPPC to identify gaps and needs, and to ensure optimal use of existing pathology laboratory resources for communicable disease surveillance and for response to outbreaks of national importance.

 - Build on the existing capacity of public health laboratories to respond to communicable disease outbreaks and newly emerging infectious diseases.